The Person-Centred Approach to Counselling

 - Congruence (the counsellor being a genuine person)

-Person Centred therapy harnesses the clients natural self-healing process, and given the right relationship with the therapist, clients can decide what they want to do with their lives, to this end person centred therapy is a personal growth model also known as non-directive therapy, the client is not taught the model of therapy or undertake homework.
+To this end, person-centred therapy is a personal growth model also known as non-directive therapy.
+The client is not taught the model of therapy or asked to undertake homework.